kube-zen/zen-watcher/docs/CRD.md

 - `spec.resource` - Affected Kubernetes resource
 - `spec.details` - Event-specific details (flexible JSON)
 - `spec.detectedAt` - Timestamp when event was detected
 - `spec.ttlSecondsAfterCreation` - TTL in seconds after creation (Kubernetes native style, like Jobs).
 Observation will be deleted by GC after this duration.
 If not set, uses default TTL from GC configuration.
-Priority: spec field > annotation > default.
 - `status.processed` - Whether this event has been processed
 - `status.lastProcessedAt` - Timestamp when event was last processed